ChilliCream/workshops/crypto2/docs/docs/02-Hot Chocolate/03-Building a foundation/04-Nodes.md

 ## Global Object Identification

 With the new resolver in place, we can fetch a single `Asset` by its identifier.
-This is good for us human beings but not good for GraphQL tools and GraphQL clients.
+This is good for us human beings but not so easy to use for GraphQL tools and GraphQL clients.
 For tools or clients, we need something more generic.
 The relay team introduced the `Global Object Identification` specification for this purpose.

 :::info